 IS LEARNING JAPANESE DIFFICULT?

 Japanese is a challenging language so candidates must be able to demonstrate a strong ability in foreign languages.
-Daiwa Scholars study at the Tokyo School of the Japanese Language, known also as Naganuma School, which is one of the leading centres of its type in Japan.
-Naganuma School provides an intensive learning environment with teaching methods that are more traditional than those used by most language teachers in the UK.
+Daiwa Scholars study at the Center for Japanese Language at Waseda University.
+The centre provides an intensive learning environment.

 HOW IMPORTANT IS LEARNING JAPANESE IN THE DAIWA SCHOLARSHIP?